We’ve talked on several previous episodes about the need for a single, defined crisis management framework in an organization.

 Bryan Strawser: All of these crises, all these incident types, there’s a communications element to the whole thing, and so comms is going to get pulled in multiple different directions as you go through that.
 I mean, what we preach I think consistently, and we try to guide our clients towards is that you want a single, unified crisis management process for the organization.
 You may have some debates about what’s an incident and what’s a crisis or what’s an event, what’s an incident, what’s a crisis if I use the kind of ITIL terms for IT incidents, but, or even disaster comes into play in a term, in the world that we live in.

-Bryan Strawser: But just think about in the generic discussions we have with companies when we teach how to build a crisis framework, we talk about five types of incidents, just kind of generically.
+Bryan Strawser: But just think about in the generic discussions we have with companies when we teach how to build a crisis management framework, we talk about five types of incidents, just kind of generically.
 That companies have operational incidents, so there are disruptions to your business.
 There are IT or information systems incidents.
 Those could be cyber incidents, or they could be a tech problem.
 You have security incidents, physical security incidents, you have may have a financial incident like a liquidity problem.
 And don’t tell me that’s not a crisis, that is a huge crisis for companies.
 And then all of these have reputational components, but you also have a reputational incident.
 You could have executive misconduct, you could have some 2-year-old intern, got the keys to your Twitter account and posted something dumb.
 I mean, there’s a lot of things that can happen there, but there alone are five types of incidents before we even get to what industry sector are you in and does that generate particular types of issues?
 All of those can become a crisis.

 Bray Wheeler: They can.
 And it’s one of those things where if you’re not, this is where culture matters with a lot of this stuff, and having some unification of how you’re defining things, how you’re organizing yourselves, how you’re building on each other matters because it’s, as things come through, it may manifest as, to pick on reputation a little bit, it may manifest as a security incident.
 Security incident’s resolved through the process, it escalates up kind of in that response, but how the company handles it, something that happens, some statement somebody makes, all of a sudden makes it a reputational issue.